illinoistech-itm/jhajek/itmo-540/markdown-assignment/Readme.md

 ## Outcome

 At the end of this assignment you will have become familiar with industry standard package managers for Windows and MacOS and be able to install standard tooling used in Cloud Native application development.
-This will be achieved by following a small demo and some small tutorials.

 ### Create and Push your Readme.md

 In this step you will clone the Private GitHub repo you have been provided with by the professor (you received an invite email to it) to your local system.
 In the root of this repo you will create a file named `Readme.md` and a folder named **images**.
 This `Readme.md` will contain the elements below written in Markdown.
 This is a good [Markdown cheat-sheet reference](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet "Markdown cheatsheet").

 The document will include: